Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 \subsection{Demodulation}

 The bolometers are AC square-wave modulated to put the acquisition electronics $1/f$ noise at high temporal frequencies \citep{lamarre2010}.
+The modulation frequency is $f_\textrm{mod}=f_\textrm{acq}/2=90.18685\,\mathrm{Hz}$.
 A demodulation step is done as follows.
 First a one-hour running average of the modulated timeline is computed, known as the AC offset baseline.
-This is done by excluding data that are masked due to glitches (see below) or by the Galactic flag (see above).
+This is carried out by excluding data that are masked due to glitches (see below) or by the Galactic flag (see above).
 Once the AC offset baseline is subtracted from the raw timeline, a simple $(+,-)$ demodulation is applied.
-The overall sign of the signal is set to get a positive signal on point sources and Galaxy crossings.
+The overall sign of the signal is set to obtain a positive signal on point sources and Galaxy crossings.
 This AC offset baseline removal is needed in order to correct for the slow drift of the zero level of the electronics.
-Any possible drift of the baseline at a timescale smaller than one hour is dealt with at the filtering stage (see below).
-The baseline varies very smoothly over the mission and fluctuates by less than ten minimum resolution units from the middle of 65536 values allowed by the on-board ADC, discussed in greater detail in Sect.~\ref{sec:ADC-non-linearity}.
+Any possible drift of the baseline on a timescale smaller than one hour is dealt with at the filtering stage (see below).
+The baseline varies very smoothly over the mission and fluctuates by less than ten minimum resolution units from the middle of the range of 65536 values allowed by the on-board ADC, discussed in greater detail in Sect.~\ref{sec:ADC-non-linearity}.